theweebcoders/CommercialBreaker/README.md

 **Step 4** Select your Working Folder

-This is the folder that we will move your Anime and Bumps to, as well as do the cutting.
+This is the folder that we will move your Anime to, as well as do the cutting.
 Click the "Browse Working Folder" button and navigate to the folder that you want to use as your working folder.
 Select the folder and click "Select Folder" at the bottom right of the window.

 Once you have selected all your folders, click the "Continue" button at the bottom right of the window.

 ## Step 3 - Prepare Content - Intruder Alert

-You will notice the "Don't move my anime (not recommended)" checkbox at the top.
-We recommend you don't use this.
-It will just make things more complicated later.
-If you do use this, you will have to manually move your anime and bumps to the new folders later for cutting.
-If you leave this unchecked, we will automatically move your Anime that was on Toonami to its own folder, then move the Anime that will be used by the lineup to its own folder.
-This is useful as it will reduce the amount of time it takes to cut your Anime by letting you know what Anime actually needs to be cut.

 **Step 1** Click the "Prepare Content"